-3. Article 1 (a) - Guaranteed Rights and Freedoms for Free Political Activity
+Article 1 (a) - Guaranteed Rights and Freedoms for Free Political Activity

-- (1) Notwithstanding anything to the contrary contained in any other law all persons shall have the following rights, which shall be exercised subject to the provisions of subsection (2) hereof. - (a) Freedom of speech and expression which shall include the freedom of the press and other media; - (b) Freedom of thought, conscience and belief; - (c) The right to personal freedom including the right not to be detained without trial; - (d) The right to assemble peaceably and without arms; - (e) The right to form and join associations or unions, including trade unions and political parties; - (f) The right to move freely throughout the territory of the Republic of South Africa; - (g) The right to leave and to return to South Africa; - (h) The right to hold public meetings, gatherings and processions and to participate in peaceful political activity intended to influence the composition and policies of the state; - (2) Nothing in subsection 1 hereof shall affect the operation of any existing law in so far as such law imposes reasonable restrictions on the exercise of the rights and freedoms conferred by the said subsection and which are necessary in a democratic society in the interest of the security of the state, public order, decency or morality, or in relatin to contempt of court, defamation or incitement to an offence.
-Save as aforesaid, any provision of any law that is inconsistent with this Act shall be deemed to have been repealed.
+- (1) Notwithstanding anything to the contrary contained in any other law, all persons shall have the following rights, which shall be exercised subject to the provisions of subsection (2) hereof. - (a) Freedom from racial discrimination and the right of both men and women to enjoy equal rights in all areas of public and private life. - (b) Freedom of speech and expression which shall include the freedom of the press and other media. - (c) Freedom of thought, conscience and belief. - (d) The right to personal freedom including the right not to be detained without trial. - (e) The right to personal privacy, including freedom from arbitrary search and seizure, integrity of the home and the inviolability of personal communications. - (f) The right to assemble and demonstrate peaceably without arms, including the right to hold public meetings, gatherings and processions and to participate in peaceful political activity intended to influence the composition and policies of governments. - (g) The right to form trade unions, employers' organisations and to engage in collective bargaining. - (h) The right to form and join associations and political parties.

-(3) Subject to subsection 2 hereof the Executive and agencies of the government, including institutions of local and regional government shall not exercise any powers that they have or otherwise act in or refrain from acting in any way which takes away or abridges the rights and freedoms specified in subsection 1 hereof.
+- (i) The right to freedom of movement, including the right to leave and return to South Africa. - (j) Respect for human dignity. - (k) The right of a person to use the language and to participate in the cultural life of his/her choice. - (2) Nothing in subsection 1 hereof shall affect the operation of any existing law insofar as such law imposes reasonable restrictions on the exercise of the rights and freedoms conferred by the said subsection and which are necessary in a democratic society, in the interest of the security of the state, public order, decency or morality, or in relation to contempt of court, defamation or incitement to an offence.
+Save as aforesaid, any provision of any law that is inconsistent with this Act shall be deemed to have been repealed. - (3) Subject to subsection 2 hereof the Executive and agencies of the government, including institutions of local and regional government shall not exercise any powers that they have or otherwise act in or refrain from acting in any way which takes away or abridges the rights and freedoms specified in subsection 1 hereof.